 The wintertime behavior of Oklahoma crappie doesn’t necessarily carry over to how the bass will act in Florida, Virginia, or New York several months later.
 However, it trains his mind and helps build muscle memory.
 When the crappie move from day to day, week to week, or bite at a different time, Pangrac figures out how to relocate them and get a bite, a critical skill for any angler.
 Most importantly, he does this when he doesn’t have the added pressure of a time constraint or covering his entry fees.
 Spending time chasing crappie helps Pangrac prepare for the road and enjoy time on the water away from distractions.

 Bass Can Be Isolated in Places You Don't Expect

-“Over the years I’ve seen certain guys who suck in Florida,” he said.
-“Every tournament counts the same, so it’s critical to start off in midseason form.
+Pangrac knows that a fast start is key to a good season on the water, and a bad day or two can lead to a lost season at the Opens level.
+“Over the years, I’ve seen certain guys who suck in Florida,” he said.
+“Every tournament counts the same, so starting in midseason form is critical.
 The guys who suck often blame the fish, saying that they left them, but the guys who do well are the ones who can adjust.
-Little bitty stuff is often the difference between catching one fish and leading the tournament.”
+Small changes are the difference between catching one fish and leading the tournament.”

 Forward facing sonar gives anglers the possibility to overcome these challenges.
 It’s allowed Matt Pangrac to shorten his learning curve on the water and understand why most pros have a forward facing sonar system on their boat.